Advanced Brain Training for Everyone.

 At Zengar, we have found ways to easily keep it in our lives.
 We will often run a session while we are working.
 As long as we are not moving wildly (such as running on a treadmill) it’s fine because NeurOptimal® automatically ignores the noisy signal that prevents other systems from working.
 And our children will often do a session while doing their homework or playing a quiet game.

-So yes, the benefits of NeurOptimal® do remains with you, and when life throws you an unexpected curve a few sessions can quickly help you find your way home.
+So yes, the benefits of NeurOptimal® remain with you, and when life throws you an unexpected curve a few Sessions can quickly help you find your way home.

 There are many reasons why NeurOptimal® is so safe.